 July 30, 2015 – EPA reached an agreement with PLZ Aeroscience Corporation, of Addison, IL to voluntarily phase-out the use of TCE in its aerosol arts and crafts spray fixative product by September 1, 2015.
 They Agency also issued a proposed Significant New Use Rule (SNUR) to require notification to EPA before certain new consumer uses of trichloroethylene (TCE) would begin or resume.
 EPA is requesting a 60 day comment period that will begin when the Federal Register is published.
 Read the press release.
 Learn more.

 EPA is using a multi-pronged strategy to ensure the safety of chemicals, recognizing that the current chemicals management law, the Toxic Substances Control Act (TSCA), needs to be strengthened.

 EPA’s three-part strategy for addressing potential risks from existing chemicals includes:

 - Identifying chemicals for risk assessment and taking actions as appropriate.
-Read EPA’s TSCA Work Plan Chemicals and risk management actions for individual chemicals.
+Read about EPA’s TSCA Work Plan Chemicals and risk management actions for individual chemicals.

 - Increasing public access to data on chemicals that have been developed by EPA and, or provided by industry.
 Learn about EPA's ChemView and its transparency efforts.